 Epistemic community: A way to provide elite expertise for projects without relinquishing control to an elite oligarchy.
 People or ideas are peer promoted from within the user group and communities remain transparent and permeable to everyone.
 Acceptance or rejection of ideas is always up to the user group to avoid an unassailable oligarchy.
 Typically organized in transparent, permeable concentric circles.

-Equality: An observably false idea that all people are equal used to justify imposing an egalitarian structure on diverse populations and preventing equivalence.
+Equality: An observably false idea that all people are equal used to justify imposing involuntary transactions of unequal force on diverse populations and preventing equivalence.
+Results in power accumulation.

-Exceptional lives: Lives which are given far more value by media and society by birthright.
+Exceptional lives: Lives which are given far more value by media and society due to endo-ideal status.

 Extranational: Existing outside national or state structures.

 Face: An integral part of a person, signifying a healthy personal membrane, free of debt and able to establish balanced euphoric interactions.

 Fear: Fear is anticipation of an attack on a euphoric source.
 In a primarily exosocial person, the feared attack is on a euphoric conduit.
 In a primarily endosocial person, the feared attack is on an endogroup.

 Feminism: The belief in the liberation of women to fulfill their full potential through uninhibited exosocial expansion.
 As Sylvia Federici and others have pointed out, the word feminism is a poor substitute for the concept of women’s liberation.
 Removal of male and other types of endo-idealism would be much more helpful in achieving liberation than establishment of endogroup feminism.